American Highbush Cranberry (Viburnum tirlobum) —

 I’ve had this shrub growing at the back edge of my prairie for as long as I can remember, and I’ve never really noticed it much.
 It’s in the hedgerow we’ve created to camouflage the industrial park that lies beyond our property.
 But this year there is a profusion of red berries which drew my eye to this shrub.
 Not sure why there are more red berries this year — all that extra rain, I guess….

 Gray Dogwood (Cornus racemosa) —

 I’ve had this shrub growing in the front of my hedgerow for just as long, but over the past few years it has seemed to be dying out.
 But, oh no, not this year.
-Some of the shrubs came back, once again giving us that beautiful display of red stems that show off the white berries.
+Some of the shrubs came back, once again giving us that beautiful display of red stems leftover from the blossoms which show off the white berries.
 All that extra rain, I guess….

 Hedgerows typically consist of a tangle of trees and shrubs and forbs and grasses that yield seeds and nuts and berries, making it a complete ecosystem.
 Sometimes you’ll even find an old fence or stone pile somewhere in the middle to complete the habitat.